tententgc/I-skyn-demo/README.md

----
-title: YOLO FastAPI Demo
-emoji: 🎯
-colorFrom: pink
-colorTo: purple
-sdk: docker
-app_file: app.py
-pinned: false
----

-# YOLO FastAPI Demo
+# FastAPI Demo

-This is a web interface to demonstrate object detection using a YOLOv8 model deployed with FastAPI and ONNX Runtime.
+This is a web interface to demonstrate object detection using a model deployed with FastAPI and ONNX Runtime.

 **How to use:**
 1. Upload an image using the form below.